About Babcock International Group

 - New ways of presenting complex design data on the shop floor:

-- The specific environment – the hardware/medium should be safe and practical to use for the range of activities to be completed and in an industrial environment, which may contain hazards (for example, trip hazards, sharp edges, obstructions).
+- The specific environment – practical to use for the range of activities to be completed and in an industrial environment, which may contain hazards (for example, trip hazards, sharp edges, obstructions)

 - New ways of managing data access, version control and change management: